Rastede Palace

 Rastede Palace (German: Schloss Rastede) is a country estate at Rastede near Oldenburg, Germany.
 The town of Rastede is about 12km (7.4 miles) north of Oldenburg.

 In the Middle Ages, Rastede was the house monastery of the House of Oldenburg.
 After the Reformation it became a country residence of the Counts and later Dukes and Grand Dukes of Oldenburg.
 It is still lived in by their descendants.
 Today it is owned by Christian, Duke of Oldenburg.
-Therefore it is not open to the public, however the surrounding park is public.
+Therefore it is not open to the public, however the surrounding parkland has public access.

 History

 The monastery in Rastede was founded in 1091 by a count Huno and his wife Willna.
 Friedrich, possibly Huno's son, completed the construction, which was finally consecrated in 1091 as a Benedictine monastery in honor of the Virgin Mary.
 Five years later, in 1096, the monastery church was consecrated.
 In the 12th century, the hereditary position of the monastery's bailiffs passed to the early generations of the House of Oldenburg (the "Egilmaren family", named after their founding father Egilmar I and his descendants of the same name).
 It became their House monastery.

 In the course of the Reformation, the Rastede monastery lost its spiritual basis.
 Anthony Günther, Count of Oldenburg, had large stables built in 1612.
 The former monastery was demolished in 1643 and replaced by a new hunting lodge, which was used as a summer residence.
 After Anthony Günther's death without a legitimate heir, most of his land fell into the hands of the elder line of the House of Oldenburg, the Danish royal family, who are direct male descendants of Christian I, Count of Oldenburg, elected as King of Denmark in 1448.
 For more than a hundred years, the county was governed in personal union with Denmark.
 The Danish royal family did not particularly care for the area.
 For 40 years, it was the home of the disgraced Princess Sophie Eleonore of Schleswig-Holstein-Sonderburg-Beck, daughter of August Philipp, Duke of Schleswig-Holstein-Sonderburg-Beck and his third wife Marie Sibylle of Nassau-Saarbrücken.
 It is unclear how she came to live there, though she did write to King Frederick IV of Denmark to thank him for allowing her to live there with a pension.
 Apparently, the castle was in quite a dilapidated state already, and she often asked for funds for repairs.
 She requested to be buried in the nearby St.-Ulrichs-Kirche, and she bequeathed 100 thalers to the church.
 She is now buried in the crypt of the church.
 Her sarcophagus was reportedly opened by Canadian soldiers looking for treasures in 1945.
 Sophie Eleanore had her hands folded still, and she was completely mummified.